 Early adopters of SDN would be financial institutions, hotels, automobile companies and big retail chains followed by medium and small sized businesses.
 Once businesses realize what they have been missing without SD-WAN, their eyes will be open to a whole new world of networking.
-SD-WAN is undoubtedly the future of networking and the following points will tell you why:

 - Centralized Configuration and Management: Automation is the new normal when it comes to configuring multiple devices.
 In the current scenario networks do not need CLI jockeys but instead they need scripting experts to configure and monitor networks to reduce human errors and detect network failures at a very early stage.
 SD-WAN offers this advantage by eliminating big scripts and replacing them with Point-and-Click solutions.
 SD-WAN is automation and simplicity, which in turn reduces the management costs by a good margin.